 Liens are used as a backup to help safeguard lenders' investments, but can also be used as a remedy for creditors to collect unsatisfied debts.

 Read on to learn how they work and the differences between the different types of liens.

 How Does a Lien Work?

-To understand how consensual liens work, consider your mortgage.
-When you buy a home with a mortgage, the lender retains the right to seize the home to recoup what they're owed until the loan is completely paid back.
+- Voluntary: Voluntary liens are ones you agree to, like what happens when you get a mortgage or car loan.
+For example, when you take out a mortgage, the lender retains the right to seize your home to recoup what they're owed until the loan is completely paid back.
 This legal claim is done through a mortgage lien that gets removed once you've paid off the debt.

 What Are the Different Types of Liens?

 Several types of liens can be filed against you.
 As mentioned, some liens are voluntary, and others don't require your consent because they're filed by a creditor as a result of non-payment.

 The following are the different lien types and the circumstance around how each are established: